Shopify Starter vs Basic (2026) — Which Plan is Right for You?

 BloggingNot available.Built-in blogging engine.

-Point of Sale (POS)Includes POS Lite, allowing sales in person using the Shopify POS app.Includes POS Lite, but also gives you the option to upgrade to POS Pro for advanced retail features.
+Point of Sale (POS)Includes basic POS features — these allow you to sell in person using the Shopify POS app.Includes POS features, but also gives you the option to upgrade to POS Pro for advanced retail features.

 App store accessPartialFull